LHNCBC/lforms/r4-support.md

 * text
 * type:  All types except reference, and with partial support for date, dateTime, and time.
 (See "not yet supported" for details.)
-* enableWhen, supported, but has a couple of known bugs:
+* enableWhen:  Supported, but has a couple of known bugs:
-   * Does not support > on strings or dates
+   * Does not support > on strings or dates.
    * For multi-select lists, the "exists" continues to return true after all selected values are removed.
 * enableWhenBehavior